Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Theoretical Analysis

 In this section, we establish one of the central results of the paper—\emph{state-space collapse}—which forms the foundation for proving our main performance bounds.
 Intuitively, we show that the system's states concentrate in a region where either the number of idle servers or the number of waiting jobs is small, as shown in Figure \ref{fig:SSC}.
 In other words, the system cannot have many idle servers and waiting jobs, simultaneously.
 To formalize this idea, we introduce a unified Lyapunov function that applies to both Sub-Halfin-Whitt regime ($\alpha \in (0, 0.5)$) and Super-Halfin-Whitt regime ($\alpha \in [0.5, 1)$).
 The structure of the Lyapunov function is the same across both regimes, differing only in the values of $A$ and $B$:

-The first term in \eqref{eq:ly-func-unified} captures the number of waiting jobs (except the jobs in service), while the second term reflects the number of busy servers (or equivalently, the complement of idle servers).
+{We remark that this Lyapunov function in \eqref{eq:ly-func-unified} may take negative values, depending on the choices of $A$ and $B,$ but it is lower bounded, While we can add a sufficiently large constant to the function to make it, it becomes less intuitive.
+Therefore, we keep $V(\cdot)$ in the current form to better reflect the underlying intuition and will comment that the tail bound in \cite{WanMagSri_21} can be directly applied to a lower bounded Lyapunov function.} The first term in \eqref{eq:ly-func-unified} captures the number of waiting jobs (except the jobs in service), while the second term reflects the number of busy servers (or equivalently, the complement of idle servers).
 The constants \( A \) and \( B \) are chosen based on intuition from single-server queues under heavy traffic regimes (recall \( \lambda N = N - N^{1 - \alpha} \) and it implies that the number of idle servers is approximated to be \( \Theta(N^{1 - \alpha})\) ideally).

 \begin{itemize}[leftmargin=*] \item Sub-Halfin-Whitt regime: In this regime, we expect the number of waiting jobs to be negligible.
 Hence, we set \( A = 0 \).
 For \( B \), we take \( B = N_2 + \Theta(N^{1 - \alpha}) \), since we expect that at least the fastest \( N_2 \) servers are busy to serve the incoming load \( \lambda N \), and the additional term accounts for the small number of idle servers.